Deewens/FYP-DRL-Comparison/README.md

 | Exploration fraction   | 0.1        | Fraction of the training steps used for epsilon greedy decay                           |
 | Epsilon final          | 0.01       | Minimum exploration value                                                              |
 | Frame Stack            | 4          | Number of frames stacked together                                                      |

-README will be updated later with more information, to include a summary of the research result.
-As well as a guide on how to start the experiments and a list of the technology used.
-(For now, you can check the Technical Design Document)